emu-russia/breaknes/BreaksPPU/PPUPlayer/Readme.md

 ![PPU_Player](PPU_Player.png)

+## Visual Studio Designer vs .NET6

+Be very careful.
+The new hindu employees at Microsoft broke again something in the designer and from time to time the whole FormMain turns into a "pumpkin".

 ## How to get PPU register dumps

 Use the special version of Nintendulator + PPU Recorder to dump CPU accesses to the PPU registers: https://github.com/ogamespec/nintendulator/releases/  (get latest)